JerryI/wljs-docs/docs/frontend/Mathematica vs WLJS.md

 </div>

 :::info
-Here `Plot` expression does not support dynamic updates, therefore a user has to implement it manually using `ListLinePlotly` function.
+Here `Plot` expression does not support dynamic updates, therefore a user has to implement it manually using `ListLinePlotly` function or directly using `Line` and `Graphics`
 :::